Bwaffles/SatisfactoryPlanner/README.md

 ## How to Use

 ### Database Migrations
-From the root folder, run `dotnet run --project src/Database/DatabaseMigrator/` to start the interactive migration app during development.
+From the root folder, run `dotnet run --project src/Database/DatabaseMigrator/ [debug|release] [masterConnectionString] [connectionString]` to start the interactive migration app during development.

+e.g. `dotnet run --project src/Database/DatabaseMigrator/ debug "Server=127.0.0.1;User Id=myusername;Password=mypassword" "Server=127.0.0.1;Database=satisfactory-planner;User Id=myusername;Password=mypassword"`

 ### Run Integration Tests
 From the root folder, run `Nuke RunAllIntegrationTests`.
 You need to have Docker Desktop running for the database container to be created.